suleigolden/nodeJSTrainig/README.md

-# Article NodeJS Application
+# Training NodeJS Web Application

-The purpose is to calculate the time and cost saving potential per month for a potential customer.
+This training shows how to Save, Update and Delete record.
+And also user authentication and access control plus API

 ## Technologies
 * Node.js
 * Express
 * Express Messages, Session, Connect Flash & Validation
+* HTML
+* CSS
+* Bootstrap
 * MongoDB & Mongoose
-* Pug Templating
 * Passport.js Authentication
 * BCrypt Hashing
 * EJS
-* HTML
-* CSS
-* Bootstrap

 ### Installation

 * Install the Dependencies
-* Create mongodb database with the name meinrecycling and create a collection name recyclings
+* Create mongodb database with the name nodekb or you can call it anything of your choice, but you have to change the name in this directory (config/database.js) file on line 2
-* Import recyclings.json file to the database that you reated (optional).

 ```sh